ptfoncloud/hermes-system/README.md

 ## What this is

 A complete avionics system for a Phase 0 flight logger built on a Teensy 4.1.
 Every sensor driver is written from the datasheet — no Adafruit libraries.
+I wanted to actually learn how these systems work and how to write code for them.
 Every design decision is documented here.

 The broader project goal is a rocket that ascends under thrust vector control, ejects its spent motor mid-flight, chambers a fresh one autonomously from an onboard magazine, and lands propulsively on its tail.
 Phase 0 is the foundation: get clean, reliable flight data.